larose1498/YTDL---Youtube-Downloader/README.md

 --WINDOWS USERS--

-Install python for command line.
+ - Install python for command line from Microsoft Store

-Run the command python3 -m pip install yt_dlp.
+- Run the command python3 -m pip install yt_dlp.

-If yt_dlp is installed, run the command python3 -m pip install --upgrade yt_dlp. cd into the directory with the files. run the command python3 UI.py.
+- If yt_dlp is installed, run the command python3 -m pip install --upgrade yt_dlp.

+- cd into the directory with the files.

+- run the command python3 UI.py.
 Optionally create .bat file to automate last two steps.

 --LINUX USERS--